fedefloris/Malloc/README.md

 The binary [buddy system](https://en.wikipedia.org/wiki/Buddy_memory_allocation) use blocks that are only power of 2.
 Each block has a header that contains some metadata.
-The returned addr is 16-byte aligned so that programs like `vim` work.
+The block address is 16-byte aligned so that programs like `vim` work.

 The allocator does the following steps:
 1) Round the requested size up to a power of 2, let's call it `rounded_size`.
 2) Find a free block that is the closest to the `rounded_size`.
 3) Split the free block into smaller blocks until it has size equals to `rounded_size`.
-4) Return the block
+4) Return the free block

 Block structure:
 ```